ga-curriculum/quick-refresher-for-ml/microlesson-01/README.md

 - **Actor-Critic:**
   - Combines policy-based (actor) and value-based (critic) methods for stability and efficiency.

-### 3. Deep Reinforcement Learning

-- **Deep Q-Networks (DQN):**
-  - Combines Q-Learning with deep neural networks for complex environments.

-- **Proximal Policy Optimization (PPO):**
-  - Stable and efficient policy gradient algorithm used in many applications.

 ---

-## Applications of Reinforcement Learning
+## Use Cases of Reinforcement Learning

 - **Gaming:** Mastering complex games like chess, Go, and video games.
 - **Robotics:** Training robots to perform tasks such as navigation and manipulation.